hazelcast/hazelcast/site/website/versioned_docs/version-4.4/api/sources-sinks.md

 Alternatively to using one of the modules with all the dependencies included, you may use `hazelcast-jet-hadoop` module and configure the classpath manually.
+The module is enabled by default (the `hazelcast-jet-hadoop-{jet-version}.jar` is in the `lib/` directory ).

-Enable the module by moving the jar `opt/hazelcast-jet-hadoop-4.4.jar` to `lib/` directory and configure the classpath in the following way, using the `hadoop classpath` command:
+Configure the classpath in the following way, using the `hadoop classpath` command:

 ```bash